 In India, polio eradication has been a huge success.
 Until 2009, over half of the world’s polio cases were accounted in India.
 But because of the remarkable job done by a wide range of workers and volunteers, India is now considered polio-free.
-The polio eradication campaign across India sets as a great example for other healthcare campaigns to follow.
+The polio eradication campaign across India sets a great example for other healthcare campaigns to follow.

 Here are a few tips for a successful healthcare campaign:

-#Tip 1.
-Maintaining relations with international organisations and NGOs:
+Tip 1: Maintaining relations with international organisations and NGOs:

-#Tip 2.
-Using catchy taglines:
+Tip 2: Using catchy taglines:

-#Tip 3.
-Getting popular faces to endorse the cause:
+Tip 3: Getting popular faces to endorse the cause:

 When it comes to creating awareness, trust Bollywood.
-It is not a surprise that when any cause is affiliated with a Bollywood star in India, it does work wonders.
+It is not a surprise that when any cause is affiliated with a Bollywood star in India, it works wonders.
 Healthcare campaigns across the country have taken advantage of this.
-The most celebrated Indian actor Amitabh Bachchan, got the polio eradication message to the limelight when he became the goodwill ambassador of UNICEF.
+The most celebrated Indian actor, Amitabh Bachchan, brought the polio eradication message to the limelight when he became the goodwill ambassador of UNICEF.
 The campaign puts the onus on parents to take care of their children with the tagline “Mere bachche ko do boond har baar”, with the logo depicting a couple with a child taking two drops of polio vaccine.
 Over the past decade, Rotary and UNICEF have engaged many other celebrities like Preity Zinta, Rani Mukherjee, Hema Malini, Aishwarya Rai, Shah Rukh Khan, Amir Khan to endorse the cause.

 Tip 4.
 Take it to the streets:

 For instance, in 2001, the Social Mobilization Network (SMNet) was launched in Uttar Pradesh to endorse the cause.
 This network now has 7000 mobilisers speaking in local languages and educating them about the importance of vaccination.

-Besides this, other communication interventions on streets include mike announcements, puppet shows, film screenings and street plays that are organised during large scale events like Kumbh Mela and Shravani Mela to create awareness about polio immunization.
+Besides this, other communication interventions on streets include mike announcements, puppet shows, film screenings and street plays that are organised during large-scale events like Kumbh Mela and Shravani Mela to create awareness about polio immunization.

-#Tip 6.
-Identifying hidden heroes:
+Tip 6: Identifying hidden heroes: